How To Pay Off $10,000 in Credit Card Debt

 1. Assess Your Debt

-Next, obtain a copy of your credit report.
+Next, obtain an updated copy of your credit reports.
 You can request a free copy of your credit report from all three credit bureaus.
-Check your credit score to see whether you will be able to qualify for a debt consolidation loan or a balance transfer credit card at a lower APR.
+Check your credit score to see whether you will be able to qualify for a debt consolidation loan or a balance transfer credit card at a lower annual percentage rate (APR).

-If your credit score is less than ideal, it may be time to do some credit repair.
+If your credit score is less than ideal, consider credit repair.

 Without having a clear idea about your income and total expenses, it will be challenging for you to come up with a debt repayment plan.
 While there are many effective strategies to pay off $10,000 in credit card debt, you’ll first need to create a budget to figure out how much you can pay towards your debt each month.

 There are several budgeting strategies to choose from, such as the 50/30/20 budgeting technique and zero-based budgeting.
 All you need to do to create a budget is to keep track of all your monthly expenses, variable and fixed.
-Compare that with your net income each month.
+Then, compare that total with your net income each month.

 Tracking your expenses each month can help you stick to your budget and avoid overspending.
 You can choose to use a notebook to write down your daily expenses or use online apps to track your expenses digitally.